Challeng-angular/pharmacie/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Project description

-Discover the Pharmacy/Parapharmacy De La Mairie in Montreux.
-Top quality products for your health and well-being.
-Food supplements, Swiss cosmetics and more.
-Passionate experts at your service.
-Order online in complete confidentiality.
-Prioritize your health today!

 ## Installing development tools